 Step 1: Show Up

 Step 1 in The Easier Way Formula™ requires readiness and mindfulness.
 It takes some inner work to show up—fully present and open—in every moment.
 Among other things, we need to be good listeners (hearing what is and isn’t being said).
-We need to let go of preconceived notions (how things “should” be).
+We need to let go of cognitive biases (including ideas of how things “should” be).
 And we need to get rid of hot buttons, blind spots and other “triggers.”

 Step 2: Ask